MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Bank-Charges-Overview.md

     |**HSN/SAC**|All HSN/SAC Codes for GST Group code selected above shall be displayed as a dropdown for this field, business user has to select appropriate code.|
     |**Exempted**|This field is checked if the Bank Charges are exempted from payment of GST.|

-## To set up GST on Bank Charges Deemed Value Setup
+## To set up GST on bank charges deemed value setup

 This setup is required to estimate the Deemed Value for calculation of GST on foreign exchange purchases.